Booking.com partner verification

 As compliance projects require multiple teams to collaborate closely and deliver quickly, it was crucial that we established a UX workflow in order to meet business goals.

-Set up a Jira product for UX tasks to keep our tasks on track.
+Set up a Jira product for UX work to keep our tasks on track.
 Product managers and developers appreciated that they could use a tool they were familiar with to get a deeper insight into how we worked.

 Deepened collaboration by hosting weekly meetings where writers and designers can share work — regardless of which stage it’s at — with product and engineering colleagues.
-This created a continuous feedback loop that helped to smoothen handovers to developers.
+This created a continuous feedback loop that helped to smoothen handoffs to developers.

 Formalised a cyclical and often asynchronous workflow to align with cross-functional teams based across several countries.
 This involved a mix of templated UX documentation, recorded walkthroughs on Zoom, face-to-face meetings, and standardised approval processes.
 I’ve received feedback from stakeholders — Product, Engineering, Legal, Finance, Partner services and Marketing colleagues — that these have helped them gain clarity into complicated projects.

-Building a product experience and communications strategy
+Building a product and communications strategy

 Throughout the product development cycle, I worked alongside different teams to deliver the best user experience as possible within the time and resource constraints placed upon us.